SosnoviyBor/ModernMehrunesRazor/README.md

 ## Installation
 Installs like any other OpenMW mod.
 Not sure about pre-0.49 OpenMW support, but you should use newest builds anyway.

 There's also optional omwaddon which removes all enchantments from Mehrunes' Razor.
-In case you want to balance out this buff.
-It's also safe to install and uninstall it mid-playthrough.

 ## Compatibility
 Yes.